Rules for employing minors

-Do you want to employ minors or young adults?
+Do you want to employ young people, for example for a side job or holiday work?
 In the Netherlands special rules apply to the employment of young people regarding the kind of work and their working hours and rest times.
 These rules differ per age category.

 Children aged between the ages of 13 and 16 are allowed to work outside school hours and in the holidays, but only under certain conditions.
 From the age of 16, young people are free to do any kind of work.
 Young people from 15 to 20 receive the minimum youth wage.